gfx-rs/genmesh/readme.md

 **Currently Supported Generators**
  - `Plane`
  - `Cube`
+ - `Cylinder`
  - `SphereUV`

 **Utility**
- - `LruIndexer` translate a vertex into a index, emitting a new vertex if The current vertex is not in the `Lru` cache.
+ - `LruIndexer` translate a vertex into a index, emitting a new vertex if the current vertex is not in the `Lru` cache.
+ - `Neighbors` work with mesh as a whole by querying normals and neighbors on either vertex or polygon levels.

 **Primitives**
  - `Triangle`